MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 directory, however this depends on the specific camera app.

 ### ![GPS](../images/menu_gps.png) GPS

+The "on-map" GPS button duplicates the function of the "Follow GPS position" menu entry.
+When this is activated the GPS arrow will be displayed as an outline.

  * **Show location** - show arrow symbol at current position
  * **Follow GPS position** - pan and center screen to follow the GPS position